balderdashy/sails-docs/concepts/extending-sails/Generators/customGenerators.md

 ...
 ```

-The left-hand side specifies the path and filename where as the right dictates which template the _generator_ will use to create the file.
+The left-hand side specifies the path and filename where as the right dictates which template the generator will use to create the file.
 Notice you're using the `filename` from the `scope.filename` assignment that was based upon the the first element of `scope.args` in the `before()` function.
-The templates can be found in `myProject\awesome\templates`.
-In the awesome _generator_ you're using `example.template.js`:
+The templates can be found in `my-project/awesome/templates`.
+In the awesome generator you're using `example.template.js`:

 ```javascript
 /**